 MA in Music with Emphasis in Musicology

-This liberal degree is designed to prepare a student to pursue a career in college teaching, or doctoral studies in music history or musicology.
-Opportunities are provided for continued development of musical insights, scholarly competencies, and the enhancement of interests in musical and related non-musical areas.
+This degree is designed to prepare a student to pursue a career in college teaching, or doctoral studies in music history or musicology.
+Opportunities are provided for continued development of musical insights, scholarly competencies, and the enhancement of interests in music and related non-music areas.

 - GPA of 3.0 in the last 60 hours